thomknoe/INFO-5345/Lab 6/README.md

 - <mark> Watch Testing Session # 1: [Testing Session # 1](https://drive.google.com/file/d/180PDUNI8GRM15R_p8Bw-a6V1HNUoArFK/view?usp=sharing) </mark>
 - <mark> Watch Testing Session # 2: [Testing Session # 2](https://drive.google.com/file/d/1wpqyTuACpf4Y45PojNBQiz9cMRhHCeiW/view?usp=sharing) </mark>

 <mark> We recruited 2 users from Architecture and 1 user from Design Tech to test and experience the emotion cubes.
 We gave them a brief introduction on the project and decided to allow them to explore the different emotion inferences that can make in front of the webcam.
-Displayed great interest in the feedback mechnaism, but the latency often affected the overall experience.</mark>
+Displayed great interest in the feedback mechnaism, but the latency often affected the overall experience.
+Ultimately users found the experience to be delayed, yet charming and unexpected in its output.</mark>

 <p align="center">
 	<img src="https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Part_2/Testing_Group.jpg" alt="Testing Group" width="100%">